ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-top10.md

 In the next 2-3 years, I want to deepen my expertise in full-stack development, particularly in Go and React.
 I'd like to take on more architectural responsibilities and contribute to system design decisions.
 I'm also interested in contributing to open-source projects, which aligns with Tyk being open source.
 I want to continue learning from experienced engineers and eventually mentor others.
 Working at a company like Tyk would help me achieve these goals by providing opportunities to work on challenging problems and learn from a talented team.

-**9. How do you handle autonomy and self-direction in your work?**
+**9. How do you work independently?**

-I thrive with autonomy.
-I'm self-motivated and can work independently while staying aligned with team goals.
-I take initiative to identify what needs to be done and prioritize effectively.
-I communicate proactively so others know what I'm working on, and I ask for help when needed.
-I've worked in environments with high autonomy, including freelance work, and I've proven I can deliver results without micromanagement.
-I appreciate having the freedom to find the best way to solve problems.
-This aligns well with Tyk's principle of "radical responsibility" where employees are trusted to manage their work effectively.
+I work well on my own.
+I'm self-motivated and can manage my work without constant supervision.
+I figure out what needs to be done, prioritize tasks, and keep the team updated on my progress.
+I ask for help when I need it.
+I've worked in freelance and company roles where I had a lot of independence, and I've shown I can deliver results without being micromanaged.
+This matches Tyk's "radical responsibility" approach where people are trusted to manage their own work.

 **10. What questions do you have for me about Tyk or the role?**